Jacob-Pitsenberger/OpenCV-Color-Analysis-and-Manipulation/README.md

 # OpenCV Color Analysis and Manipulation

 Explore a curated collection of Python scripts and modules designed for advanced color analysis and pixel manipulation using OpenCV.
-This repository includes tools for capturing pixel values from a webcam, converting them into various formats, and applying color masks for precise color detection.
+This repository includes tools for capturing pixel values from a webcam, converting them into various formats, and applying color masks(binary masking) for precise color detection.

 ## Overview